 This is where the game becomes difficult.
 A player has to select a proper strategy according to what’s happening on the battlefield and according to lane conditions!

 .
 The Elder Scrolls fans will definitely love that Legends has avatars for all 10 traditional races.
 But your avatar doesn’t have special powers.
-It has other role… Each avatar belongs to certain Race.
-Your race choice affects the cards you unlock for your deck as a reward.
+It has other role… Each avatar belongs to certain Race

 For example if you select Argonian race you will most likely be unlocking Argonian cards which have special playstyle.
 Argonian cards use poison attacks and sneak.
 You can change your avatar and start unlocking more cards of other race.
 For example when you are Argonian you have high chances of unlocking new Argonian cards but if you change your avatar and select Nord race you will be unlocking new cards for the Nord.
 These new cards will have new features.

 This brings extra choices into the game.
 You may select which playstyle is for you and select a race for your character according to this.